-Berenise Nuñez puts on heels before going out to work.
-Nuñez has been a sex worker for almost ten years and is a mother of an 11 year old and 4 year old.
+Caption: Berenise Nuñez puts on heels before going out to work.
+Nuñez has been a sex worker for almost ten years and is a mother of 11-year-old and 4-year-old boys.

-Berenise Nuñez, Yoleidi Martinez and Chabeli Mejia are best friends, mothers and, like a lot of the local girls they know, they are sex workers.
-They raise their children together because the fathers are no longer around and they work the street together so they don't have to do it alone.
+From left, Chabeli Mejia, 15, Yoldeidi Martinez, 20, and Berenise Nuñez, 23, are best friends, mothers and, like a lot of the local girls they know, sex workers.
+They help each other raise their children because the fathers are usually absent and they work the street together because it is safer than doing it alone.

 Berenise gets her hair done at a salon in her neighborhood.
 Samaná is a tight-knit community where everyone knows everyone.
 People help one another and are generous with their time, but in small-town life, gossip also spreads like wildfire.
 Everyone knows who the local sex workers are.

 Berenise feeds Chabeli's daughter at her home while Chabeli is out working.
 As the oldest in her group of friends Berenise frequently helps out the younger ones out with their children.

 An Italian tourist greets a sex worker on the street in Samaná.
 Although Samaná isn't the most well-known sex tourism town in the Dominican Republic, Berenise, Yoleidi and Chabeli are just a few of the many sex workers in town.